 The series will cover the causes of catastrophic wildfire, its compound impacts on issues like public health, equity, water, and climate change, and emerging solutions for saving lives, property, and natural resources.
 Created for philanthropic organizations and individuals, the series will feature leaders from the government, academic, NGO, and funding communities.

-- Learn about the history, context, and solutions related to megafires in the West
+- Learned about the history, context, and solutions related to megafires in the West

-- Understand the intersections between wildfire and other critical issues to maximize funding efficiencies, co-benefits, and collaboration
+- Gained additional understanding of the intersections between wildfire and other critical issues to maximize funding efficiencies, co-benefits, and collaboration

-- Gain a deeper knowledge of the role philanthropy can play in unlocking innovation or accelerating solutions, and ways you can weave wildfire into your existing grantmaking strategies
+- Gained a deeper knowledge of the role philanthropy can play in unlocking innovation or accelerating solutions, and ways you can weave wildfire into your existing grantmaking strategies

-- Cultivate an ethos of “an ounce of prevention is a pound of cure” to create preventive, resilience-building solutions allowing government to primarily focus on disaster response
+- Cultivated an ethos of “an ounce of prevention is a pound of cure” to create preventive, resilience-building solutions allowing government to primarily focus on disaster response

-- Build and expand your network with other funders interested in staying plugged in and active on funding opportunities
+- Built and expand your network with other funders interested in staying plugged in and active on funding opportunities